-The FTP (2015-2020) in terms of para 7.02 has provided a list of Supplies which are Deemed Exports under FTP.
+The FTP (2015-2020) has provided a list of Supplies which are Deemed

+Exports under FTP.

 However, only the aforesaid four supplies have been covered under Deemed Export under GST.
 Therefore, other Deemed Export under FTP but not specified in Notification No. 48/2017 - Central Tax dated 18.10.2017 shall not be classified as Deemed Exports.
 The recipient of deemed exports will be eligible to take Input Tax Credit of the tax paid by the supplier subject to restrictions / blocking of credits under sections 16, 17 of the CGST Act and rules thereunder.